Samiya LXD

 One platform felt easier to navigate, but neither delivered AI role play and coaching capabilities that were strong enough to create a meaningful advantage for sales executives or team managers.

-Operational lift
+Sustainment lift

 In both platforms, creating AI role plays required hands on vendor involvement and was not easy to maintain.
 Even with AI avatars and rubric based evaluation, the feedback did not translate into enough actionable value to justify the ongoing effort.

 The pilot closed with a recommendation debrief to department heads that connected usability, field feedback, and sustainability considerations.
-The work created a grounded baseline for what the sales organization would need from a platform like this to make coaching and practice worth the effort.
+The work created a clear baseline for what the sales organization would need from a platform like this to make coaching and practice worth the effort.
 The recommendation was to pause and revisit the evaluation in six months once vendor AI roadmaps matured.

 Lessons Learned